- When is The Day of Syn?

 There was, therefore, no Day of Syn in 2015.

 The Day of Syn is a biennial festival celebrating the literary works of

 (Arthur) Russel Thorndike - the Doctor Syn books

 - about the smugglers, highwaymen and pirates who infested Romney Marsh.

 Over the five decades since it's inception it has grown to a

-two-and-a-bit day event, and is often called Days of Syn.
+two-and-a-bit day event, and is as often called

 - Where is The Day of Syn?